cmatan10/Tocon_Quest/README.md

 ---

 ### Gas Learning Lab:
-1. **Base Gas Consumption (Overhead)**: When the function is called with the argument `0`, it uses up x units of gas.
-This represents the overhead of invoking the function without the loop's operations.
+1. **Base Gas Consumption (Overhead)**:  When the complexOperation function is called with the argument `0`, it consumes a certain amount of gas, let's call it `x` units.
+This `x` represents the base gas cost for executing the function without entering the loop.
+This includes the cost of reading and writing to storage, and other computational overheads.
-2. **Gas Consumption for a Single Iteration**: On invoking the function with an argument of `1`, it results in a gas consumption of y units.
+2. **Gas Consumption for a Single Iteration**: When you invoke the function with an argument of `1`, it results in a gas consumption of `y` units.
+This includes the base gas cost `x` plus the gas cost of one iteration of the loop.

 Using the above data:
 ```